OHDSI/JCdmBuilder/README.md

 Technology
 ============
 JCdmBuilder is a Java program.
-It has been tested on SQL Server, but should support other platforms as well, including PostgreSQL and Oracle.
-JCdmBuilder pulls all data, and simultaneously insert the transformed data, so it could read from one platform, and write to another.

 System Requirements
 ============